-There are certain rules for investing in buildings with heritage in Portugal.
+There are specific rules for investing in buildings with heritage in Portugal.
 A key difference is that there are likely many more stakeholders involved in the process, as you are putting your money into the historic fabric of the country.

-In Portugal, the DGPC (Direção Geral do Património Cultural or Directorate General for Cultural Heritage) is responsible for the protection of Cultural Heritage Areas and they list the historical properties in Portugal.
+In Portugal, the DGPC (Direção Geral do Património Cultural or Directorate General for Cultural Heritage) is responsible for the protection of cultural heritage areas, and they list the historical properties in Portugal.

 Factors to consider with castles for sale in Portugal